armory/docs/content/en/docs/spinnaker-user-guides/docker.md

 ---

-> Before you start, you'll need to [configure a Docker registry](/spinnaker-install-admin-guides/docker/).
+> Before you start, you'll need to [configure a Docker registry](/docs/spinnaker-install-admin-guides/docker/).
 If
 > you don't see your Docker registry as an option, or you're missing your
 > organization or image in the UI, you'll need to double-check your Spinnaker
 > is configured to use that registry (and/or repository)

-## Triggering a Pipeline with a Docker Registry Update
+## Triggering a Pipeline with a Docker Registry update

 To add a Jenkins trigger to your pipeline, go to your configurations stage and select "Add Trigger", then select "Docker Registry" from the Type dropdown